San Marino, California: Notable sites

-The Edwin Hubble House: From 1925 to 1953, this two-story stucco home was the residence of one of America's greatest 20th-century astronomers, Edwin Hubble, who, among other accomplishments, discovered extragalactic nebulae and their separation from each other.
+The Edwin Hubble House: From 1925 to 1953, this two-story stucco home was the residence of Edwin Hubble, one of America's great 20th-century astronomers, who, among other accomplishments, discovered extragalactic nebulae and their separation from each other.
 It is a National Historic Landmark.

 The Michael White Adobe House is located on the campus of San Marino High School and houses the San Marino Historical Society archives.

-The University of Southern California owns a house in San Marino which is used as the residence of the President of the university.
-The residence and grounds are often used for University Presidential events.
+The University of Southern California owns a house in San Marino which is used as the residence of the president of the university.
+The residence and grounds often are used for university events.

 Across from City Hall, at the northeast corner of Huntington Drive and San Marino Avenue, is the Centennial Clock, donated to the community in 2005 by the Rotary Club of San Marino in celebration of Rotary International's 100th anniversary.
 Dedicated on July 4, 2005, the nineteen foot high clock includes a time capsule with artifacts donated by residents and community organizations which is to be opened on July 4, 2039, to mark the 100th anniversary of the Rotary Club of San Marino.